isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Ideally, we follow all rules in all code.
 Realistically, we have to deal with a lot of old code:

-* application code written before the guidelines were formuated or known
+* application code written before the guidelines were formulated or known
 * libraries written to older/different standards
 * code that we just haven't gotten around to modernizing